 Managing mobile phones in school

-Get to grips with the DfE's revised guidance on mobile phones in schools.
-Decide on your policy and approach, and see examples of what other schools are doing.
+Get to grips with the DfE's statutory guidance on mobile phones in schools, which you should begin following from 1 September 2026.
+Decide on your approach, and see examples of what other schools are doing.

 School types: AllSchool phases: AllRef: 48589